alces-software/alces-cloud-cluster/README.md

 ## Repo Setup

-This details the steps taken by the repo setup script.
+This details the steps taken by the `support/setup_files.sh` script.
 These steps can be performed manually instead of with the setup script if desired.

 - Update `clustername` and `CLUSTERNAME` in all files & scripts (do not prepend `clustername` with a `c`)
   ```